 A 23C tire on a 15C wheel – this is the likely stock or alloy upgrade wheel and tire combination you have as a baseline on bikes made before 2016.
 You know how this rides.
 This is still a perfectly good width combination in my view.
 What follows are your options.

-A 25C tire on a 15C wheel – somewhat improved comfort over a 23C tire but worsened speed and handling.
+A 25C tire on a 15C wheel – somewhat improved comfort over a 23C tire but worsened speed and handling for reasons described above.
 Better to reduce pressure 5psi or so on 23C tire for better comfort without losing handling performance.
 Neither combination is going to be an aero star.

 A 25C tire on a 17C wheel – better comfort but no better speed or handling than a 23C tire on a 15C wheel.
 23C tire on 17C wheel at right pressure will get you somewhat improved comfort with improved aero if the rim has at least a rounded nose rather than box or V profile, is >35-40mm, and you are riding at 18mph/29kph or faster.

-A 23C tire on a 19C or wider wheel – best speed and handling combination.
-If you’ve chosen this set-up, crits, road races or TTs and triathlons are probably your passion, deeper aero wheels are probably your preferred hoops and comfort is further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need of a wider tire.
+A 23C tire on a 19C or narrower wheel – best speed.
+If you’ve chosen this set-up, crits, road races or TTs and triathlons are probably your passion, deeper aero wheels are probably your preferred hoops and comfort is further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need for a wider tire.